-This strategy ensures we can effectively, service each and every site we maintain, knowing exactly what we are working with, with no surprises, or need to hope that someone took note of a particular quirk.
-Further, if we find something that can enhance an aspect of the framework, we roll it out to all our sites, benefiting all our clients.
+This strategy ensures I can effectively, service and maintain each and every site, knowing exactly what I am working with, with no surprises, or need to hope that someone took note of a particular quirk.
+Further, if I find something that can enhance an aspect of the framework, I roll it out to all sites, benefiting all our clients.

-When we build sites, they may all look different but underneath the hood there's a single engine we know very well, meaning your site will always be running at peak performance.
+When I build sites they may all look different, but underneath the hood there's a single engine I know very well; meaning your site will always be running at peak performance.